valerielnd/PyBer_Analysis/README.md

 PyBer can use the result of those analyses to improve their services to each type of city by deciding which cities need more driver support, which ones are generating the most money and which need more driver support.
+Also, using the Multiple-line chart, they can figure out which months of the year are more profitable for each type of cities.